v128store/guile-hoot/README.md

-# Hoot
+# Guile Hoot

 ![Hoot logo](./hoot.png)

-This repo is for updates to "Hoot", the codename for the [Guile->WebAssembly project](https://spritely.institute/news/guile-on-web-assembly-project-underway.html) launched by the [Spritely Institute](https://spritely.institute/).
-As work on Hoot progresses, updates will be posted here!
+Hoot is the codename for the [Guile->WebAssembly project](https://spritely.institute/news/guile-on-web-assembly-project-underway.html) launched by the [Spritely Institute](https://spritely.institute/).
+In addition to the compiler, Hoot contains a full WebAssembly toolchain with a WAT parser, an assembler, a disassembler, an interpreter, etc.

-## Project goals and time-frame
+## Project goals and timeframe

 Hoot aims to be an ahead-of-time compiler for all of [R7RS-small Scheme](https://small.r7rs.org/) to WebAssembly.
-We are targetting the WebAssembly extensions that appear ready to ship in Q4 2023, notably including garbage collection and tail calls, and hope to reach our goal in July 2023.
+We are targetting the WebAssembly extensions that appear ready to ship in Q4 2023, notably including garbage collection and tail calls.

-Hoot is being developed here and in [Spritely's Guile development branches](https://gitlab.com/spritely/guile).
-This repository is for tracking history and design decisions as the project progresses, and for experimentations.

-After completing R7RS support, we will move on to a full Guile port, including delimited continuations and so on.
+After completing R7RS-small support, we will move on to supporting all of Guile.
 We are keeping this end-goal in mind as we build the early deliverable.

 Resulting code should all run on stock Guile.
 We may need to upstream some patches to Guile, and will do so as it seems appropriate.

+## The shape of things

+In the end we expect to be able to compile Scheme programs to single WebAssembly files.
+To deploy on web browsers there is an associated JavaScript module.
+Some non-web targets are hosted by JavaScript implementations (e.g. node); those are similar to web browsers.
+Otherwise on WASI hosts we expect to have a WASI-specific support module eventually.

+The minimal compiled module size is some tens of kilobytes, uncompressed.
+The auxiliary WebAssembly module to do impedance matching with JavaScript is about four kilobytes uncompressed, and the generic JS library is about 500 lines of unminified JS.
+As we implement more of Scheme, we hope to preserve this "small programs compile to small files" property, rather than having every compiled program include the whole of Guile's standard library.

 ## But... why the name "Hoot"?